Science and Project Planning for the Forward Physics Facility in Preparation for the 2024-2026 European Particle Physics Strategy Update: FASER 2

 As the $c\tau$ of the tau lepton is 87 $\mu$m, a high-precision emulsion detector~\cite{Ariga:2020lbq} is essential to detect tau decays topologically.
 After optimizations of the detector performance in terms of precision, sensitivity, and long-term stability, emulsion gel with silver bromide crystals of 200~nm diameter will be used, which provides an intrinsic position resolution of 50~nm.
 The left panel of \cref{fig:tau_to_mu} shows a tau decay topology in the emulsion detector.
 As shown in the right panel of \cref{fig:tau_to_mu}, a global analysis that links information from FASER$\nu$2 with the FASER2 spectrometer enables charge measurements of muons from tau decays, and thereby the detection of $\bar\nu_\tau$ for the first time.

 Emulsion detector analysis will be limited by the accumulated track density and become difficult above $10^6$ tracks/cm$^2$ with the current tracking algorithms.
-New tracking algorithms will be developed to tolerate the high track density, such as with a machine learning method.
+To address the high track density in emulsion trackers caused by muon backgrounds, R\&D efforts focus on hardware, image processing, and reconstruction.
+At the hardware level, optimizing silver bromide crystal size and revising photo-development chemicals aim to reduce hit spread.
+The optical readout resolution, currently limited to 300 nm due to distortions, is improved by involving 3D image deconvolution.
+As for reconstruction, integrating machine learning methods offers substantial potential for resolving ambiguities caused by crossing multiple tracks in 3D space.

 To keep the accumulated track density at an analyzable level, the emulsion films will be replaced once per year.
-The implementation of an effective sweeper magnet to reduce the muon fluence in the FPF would be beneficial, and studies on possible designs for this are ongoing.
+The implementation of an effective sweeper magnet to reduce the muon fluence in the FPF would be beneficial.
+Studies are ongoing to assess the effectiveness of a possible sweeper magnet in the LHC tunnel after the LOS has left the magnet cryostats, but before it leaves the tunnel.

 The emulsion film production and its readout will be conducted at facilities in Japan.
 The capacity of the film production facility~\cite{Rokujo:2024gqw} is 1200 m$^2$ per year.
-The HTS scanning system can read out $\sim$0.5 m$^2$ per hour, or 1,000 m$^2$ per year.
+The Hyper Track Selector (HTS) system~\cite{Yoshimoto:2017ufm} can read out $\sim$0.5 m$^2$ per hour, or 1,000 m$^2$ per year.
 Recently, an upgraded HTS system, HTS2, became operational with about two times faster speed.
-Scanning FASER$\nu$ films with HTS2 is under testing.
-Analysis methodologies dedicated to TeV neutrinos are currently being developed and tested in FASER$\nu$.
+Scanning FASER$\nu$ films with HTS2 is under test.
+Analysis methodologies dedicated to TeV neutrino interactions are currently being developed and tested in FASER$\nu$.
 These methods include momentum measurements using multiple Coulomb scattering information, electromagnetic shower reconstruction, and machine learning algorithms for neutrino energy reconstruction.
+First estimates of the efficiencies/performance for flavor-specific neutrino interactions were obtained~\cite{FASER:2019dxq}, and work is ongoing to refine them.

 FASER$\nu$2 has a clear and broad physics target, and the detector is based on a well-tested technology for tau neutrino and short-lived particle detection.
+The performance of FASER$\nu$2 is based on the experience of the FASER$\nu$ detector operating at the LHC.
+Some novel aspects of FASER$\nu$2, such as how the detector is assembled, have been studied in dedicated test beams with positive results.
 Further studies are being carried out to optimize the detector performance, the detector operational environment, and the installation scheme.